hassantanveer97/hassantanveer97/README.md

 - Built more than 20 REST APIs with Django Rest Framework to integrate Open edX with LitmusTest.
 - Revamped the representation of data by adding feature-rich data tables; reduced customer complaints by 80%.
 - Mapped out a roadmap with 3 teams to build an MVP based on a Project-Led Growth approach.
-- Integrated Stripe Payments to generate revenue stream for the project by 50%.
+- Integrated Stripe Payments to generate revenue stream for the project.
 - Integrated Swagger to auto-generate documentation for APIs; saved 10s of hours of manual documentation.
-- Integrated social login with Google OAuth and increased customer acquisition by 35%.
+- Integrated social login with Google OAuth and increased customer acquisition.

-### Software Engineer Lead - SampleTest
+### Software Engineer - SampleTest
 - Launched a Django-based website; processed registrations for 12,000 candidates for the company's hiring test.
 - Collaborated with 2 designers and HR team to complete the project design within 2 weeks.
 - Deployed the website on AWS and automated delivery process with a CI/CD pipeline.